VishLella/webcrawler/README.md

 - **HTTP Requests**: Uses HTTP requests to fetch HTML data from multiple links.
 - **HTML Parsing**: Parses HTML data to recieve all hrefs from a webpage.
 - **Recursive Web Crawling**: Recursively crawls links from every webpage to thoroughly crawl a domain.
+- **Organized Reports**: Organized report with data of greatest to least internal links found.

 ## Directory Structure